-This course is designed for the student who has limited Algebra knowledge.
+This course is designed to develop the student who has limited algebra knowledge to pre-algebra prepared to advance to the next level of algebra.

 Topics include the real number system, exponents, roots, radicals, rational exponents, polynomials and rational expressions.
+Credit earned does not count towards any degree, nor does it transfer.
 Pre-requisite: Math 100 or Placement Test

-MATH 103 College Algebra 3 Credits
+MATH 103 College Algebra 4 Credits